matthew-dong-dev/ICS-research/askoski-dev-notes.md

-# Service Refactor
+# Service RNN Refactor

-## RNN
+## To do

-- in Service-Askoski you can treat the RNN as a blackbox but how exactly is it making predictions for a particular student?  it takes in a bunch of data (what data?)... and passes it into build_matrix_from_dict which is doing what exactly?
-- try dumping things to the *server terminal* by printing things from your predict endpoint
-- OR print things and use Postman to send requests so you can view them easier
+1. figure out what the FE is sending to the BE
+1. figure out how the BE is turning that into predictions, rn the RNN is a blackbox, as well as the /nextcourse/predict endpoint
+WHERE IS THE STUDENT ENROLLMENT HISTORY BEING OBTAINED?

 ### FE Model

 - try dumping things to the *browser console* see what's being returned at each step

-    -
-First call:
+In ngOnInit() in recs component first calls:
 ```
 this.lookupTables.getId2Sub(),
-this.flaskService.getStudentData() // WHERE IS THE STUDENT ENROLLMENT HISTORY BEING OBTAINED?
+this.flaskService.getStudentData() // THIS ONLY HAS TO DO WITH MAJORS?

 ```
-then call
+then calls
+component's `this.getRecs();` which calls `this.flaskService.getRecs(false)`
+which sends a post request to `nextcourse/predict`  via `this.http.post(url, body)`

+-  not sure how it gets the data it's setting in the body and
+- then reroutes the page to suggestions with some query params

+the predict endpoint dumps:

 ```
-this.getRecs();
+{'status':status, 'result':return_list, 'current_year': currentYear, \
+'guide_berkeley_0': guide0, 'guide_berkeley_1': guide2 , \
+'CCN':CCN, 'Description':title}
 ```

-- `getRecs` in flask.service is what actually turns the recommendations, sends a post request to the `nextcourse/predict` endpoint with the body containing all the student data like sid and any filters...
+Then in the FE we index over `result` and map it to its subject with `response.result[index] in this.courseToSub`

+...
 - `getStudentData()` calls `getLookupTables` which calls `getLookup` which references the `selects` dict from service.py?

+## RNN

+- try dumping things to the *server terminal* by printing things from your predict endpoint OR use Postman to send requests so you can view the printed output easier

+> /nextcourse/predict

+-  receives a request form from the FE... and passes it into build_matrix_from_dict which is doing what exactly?
+- notice changing the SID changes the recommendations...so the data lookup has something to do with the SID

 ---